 The Association is affiliated to the Australian Council of Trade Unions.

-The Association is affiliated to the Australian Labor Party (Victorian Branch) and Delegates from the Branch were credentialed to the ALP State Conference.
+The Association is affiliated to the Australian Labor Party (Victorian Branch) and the Branch Secretary/Treasurer is a member of the Interim Governance Committee of the ALP Victorian Branch.